OpenBB-finance/OpenBB/website/content/terminal/reference/portfolio/brokers/coinbase/deposits.md

 ---
 title: deposits
-description: The deposits page is a comprehensive guide on displaying a list of deposits for your account.
+description: "The deposits page is a comprehensive guide on displaying a list of deposits" for your account.
 It provides details on usage, parameters like deposit type, limit, sortby, reverse, and their defaults.
 keywords: